Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 But no. It got the flag. `Pandemonium`.

-Soon we were all downloading the IDA MCP and running the challenges through it.
+Soon everyone else was downloading the `IDA MCP` and running the challenges through it.
 All serious exploration of binaries by world-class reverse engineers and exploiters stopped, and we let the LLM do the heavy lifting.
-It was surreal trying to solve real challenges with nothing but an MCP.
+It was surreal trying to solve real challenges with nothing but an `MCP`.
-We were vibe-reversing now.
+We were `vibe-reversing` now.

 However, the fun stops here.
-After this challenge, we were only able to get one of the Live CTF challenges automatically, but that was it.
+After this challenge, we were only able to get one of the `Live CTF` challenges automatically, but that was it.
 Nothing else of real substance came from this approach on other challenges.

 I'm annoyed that I solved this challenge like this.